 Every quarter, the AWC spends one Thursday evening cooking for the families in a truly rewarding experience.
 The AWC RMDH team – currently comprised of Silvia Malo and Dawna Grand – designs a menu following a particular theme for the evening, shops for the necessary groceries, and organizes a team of AWC members who have volunteered to cook.
 Everyone comes together on Thursday evening to collectively cook the recipes from start to finish on the premises of the RMDH.

-During the first quarter this year, at the end of February, AWC offered an evening of soul food in celebration of Black History Month.
+During the first quarter of 2020, at the end of February, AWC offered an evening of soul food in celebration of Black History Month.
 Our menu included culinary items representative of southern cooking, including corn bread, candied yams, and black-eyed peas, just to name a few.
 We followed traditional recipes and cooked everything with love and dedication.
 After two hours working hard in the kitchen, we served a complete meal including 2 starters, a main dish, some delicious sides and dessert.
 When the families popped by the kitchen to ask for seconds or to express their gratitude for the tasty food, we knew we had done something right!

 Unfortunately, during the pandemic, we have not been able to cook for the house since March 2020.
 However, AWC Berlin continues our support for RMDH by sponsoring Apartment #8 for the full year.
 For more information on volunteering with the Ronald McDonald House, please contact email@example.com.